Visual analytics for networked-guarantee loans risk management: Risk Management and Visualization

-\emph{New risk pattern discovery.} As mentioned above, guarantee circles are relatively clearly understood by banking experts.
-However, they still can not quite understand does there exist more complicated guarantee patterns that may have implicit connections with high default phenomenon.
-We develop a visual analytics tool to help the experts discover and understand what have happened.
-The task is challenging: arbitrary guarantee pattern which has high default rate can be underneath the complex network structures.
-It is impossible to exhaustively compare all network patterns to determine whether it is in high default.

-Based on the conjecture that defaults occur in clusters, we propose an interactive Shneiderman Mantra strategy~\cite{shneiderman1996eyes} to narrow down the risk guarantee pattern searching space. \autoref{overview} gives the processing flow.
-Because the GOI are groups with high default rates, there may exist guarantee patterns which are prone to default.
-Usually, the motifs are the most basic building blocks for a network and the number of structures are limited.
-Motifs may reflect functional properties and provide a deep insight into the networks.
+\emph{Risk Guarantee Pattern Discovery and Visualization.} The guarantee patterns that are prone to default may exist underneath the GOIs.
 A complex guarantee network is always connected by several smaller subgraphs bridged by the structural hole spanners.
-The sub-graphs inside the communities may reveal certain risk even fraud pattern.
+The subgraphs inside the communities may reveal certain risk patterns; even a fraud pattern.
+The motifs are the most basic building blocks for a graph and they may reflect functional properties.
 In this work, we obtain a set of motifs by first detecting motifs from the GOI.
 The motifs are ranked by their default rates (Eq.~(\ref{rglp})).
-Among them, high default rate motifs are noted as pattern of interest (POI) and they may need be investigated by banking experts in priority.
+High default rate motifs are noted as a pattern of interest (POI); these may need to be investigated by banking experts as a priority.

 where $m$ is a motif.
-All motifs are possible risk loan guarantee patterns.
+All motifs are possible risk guarantee patterns.

-However, it is still computationally challenging to obtain all POIs by the approach above for the following reasons.
-Firstly, motif structures increases with the node number increase rapidly, for example, 4 node motif has over 3000 possibilities.
-It is impossible to enumerate all motif structures.
-Secondly, motif matching is exhaustively searched from the query graph into the large network, and it is essences subgraph isomorphism problem.
+However, it is still computationally challenging to obtain all POIs using the approach above for the following reasons.
+Firstly, motif structures increase rapidly with an increase in node number; for example, a four-node motif gives rise to more than 3000 possibilities.
+It is therefore impossible to enumerate all the motif structures.
+Secondly, motif matching is exhaustively searched from the query graph into the large network, and it presents a subgraph isomorphism problem.
 It still takes too much time for motifs with more nodes to be matched on the network.
-In this work, we propose an interactive motif editing approach.
-Users can further explore the financial information of adjacent nodes and add them to the motifs and generate POI.
+With the interface, we enable interactive motif editing.
+Users can refer to the financial radar view of adjacent nodes and add new nodes to the motifs to generate a more complex POI without exhaustively compute all possibilities.